founddrama/ng-annotated-bibliography/ng-annotated-bibliography.md

    totally fine to have a `windowShown` boolean on your controller..."); in my experience, you should be conservative w/r/t/ the state you are explicitly tracking.

+### Hiller: "13 Steps to AngularJS Modularization" (2014)
+[[63][63]] \#modularization \#code-organization \#architecture \#separation-of-concerns

+Christopher Hiller (author of _Devloping an AngularJS Edge_) presents this step-by-step guide to taking a large AngularJS app and splitting up based on modules for better separation of concerns and long-term manageability.
+Although the guide is step-by-step (implying that it's easy), this kind of organization is more of an art than a science -- however, these steps are very useful in formulating one's thoughts for this kind of refactor/reorganization.

 ### Hooks: "Configuring Dependency Injection in AngularJS" (2013)
 [[30][30]] \#dependency-injection \#service